jaredszajkowski/jaredszajkowski.github.io/content/posts/predictive-power-moving-averages/index.md

 ## Introduction

-The idea of time series momentum (AKA, trend following) heavily relies on the idea that if a price is higher than its recent moving average, it is more likely to continue to be higher than its moving average in the future, and vice versa.
-In this post, we will investigate the idea of moving averages, and whether at a given point in time a price that is higher or lower than the moving average up until that point in time has any predictive power for future returns.
+The idea of time series momentum (AKA, trend following) heavily relies on the idea that, for an asset experiencing upward momentum, if the price at time t is higher than the price at time t-x, then the price at time t+y is likely to be higher than the price at time t.

+In this post, we will investigate the idea of moving averages, and whether if the price at time t is higher or lower than the moving average up until time t (for several different lookback periods) has any predictive power for forward returns (for several different horizons).

  ## Python Imports